trisulnsm/dinodoc/trisuldocs/docs/ug/reports/flexible_reports.md

 ## Accessing the Custom Reports

-To access the Flexible reports,
+To access the Custom reports,

 :::note navigation